 Scilla mauritanica see Hyacinthoides mauritanica ssp. mauritanica

 Scilla melaina One of the small scilla, endemic to the mountains of Turkey.
 Its seeds were sown in a 4" container, in a raised bed in the garden in Tumwater, Washington -USA- (USDA zone 7A), and reached first flowering in 4 years.
 It has been trouble free; the slugs don't even seem to bother it.
 I can find no reference to any name change, and think it is one of the species remaining in Scilla.
 Photos by Dave Brastow.

 Scilla messeniaca Boiss. would be moved to Schnarfia and named Schnarfia messeniaca in the proposed Scilla split.
 It is from southern Greece.
 It has broad leaves and naturalizes in gardens but the leaves suffer in very wet winter climates.
 Photos by John Lonsdale.

 Scilla monophyllos is found in stony places in southwest Spain, Portugal and Morocco.
 Its claim to fame is that it has only one broad leaf per bulb.
 Brian Mathew describes it as interesting because of this feature, but unexciting otherwise.
 It has small blue flowers.
 The flowers on my plant are so pale, that calling them blue is a stretch.
 This species was proposed to be moved to Tractema.

 Scilla natalensis see Merwilla plumbea

 Scilla nervosa see Schizocarphus nervosus

 Scilla peruviana is native to Portugal, Spain, and south of Italy, not Peru!
 There is a tale the boat the bulbs arrived in England on was called 'Peru' discussed here.
 It is winter growing and spring blooming with a short dormant period in summer and the reputation for skipping flowering seasons on occasion.
 The proposed name change for this species was Oncostema peruviana in the genus Oncostema.
 The first two photos by Bob Rutemoeller show several stages of bloom.
-Photo 3 is of commercial bulbs on a 10 mm grid; photo 4 a seed head and photo 5 seed.
+Remaining photos by David Pilling; photo 3 shows commercial bulbs on a 10 mm grid; photo 4 a seed head and photo 5 seed.